bright/new-www/_jobs/performance-marketing-specialist.md

 * good command of English (both written and spoken)
 * the ability to work as an individual as well as in a team

 ## What we offer:

 * opportunity to take part in creating innovative software development products
+* a real impact on the growth of the company
+* flat structure without micromanaging
 * business contract depending on your needs (UoP is also an option)
 * MacBook and additional accessories to your computer
 * MultiSport card and private health care packagem